Hagar: Hagar cast out

 Later, Sarah gave birth to Isaac, and the tension between the women returned.
 At a celebration after Isaac was weaned, Sarah found the teenage Ishmael mocking her son (Genesis 21:9).
 She was so upset by the idea of Ishmael inheriting their wealth that she demanded that Abraham send Hagar and her son away.
 She declared that Ishmael would not share in Isaac's inheritance.
 Abraham was greatly distressed, but God told Abraham to do as his wife commanded because God's promise would be carried out through Isaac; Ishmael would be made into a great nation as well because he was Abraham's offspring.
 Abraham brought Hagar and Ishmael out together.
 Abraham gave Hagar bread and water then sent them into the wilderness of Beersheba.
 She and her son wandered aimlessly until their water was completely consumed.
 In a moment of despair, she burst into tears.
 God heard her son crying and came to rescue them.
 The angel opened Hagar's eyes and she saw a well of water.
 He also told Hagar that God would "make a great nation" of Ishmael.
 Hagar found her son a wife from Egypt and they settled in the Desert of Paran.

+Sayings of Agur

+A verse in the Sayings of Agur (Proverbs 30:23) has been associated with Hagar: "[Under three things the earth trembles, under four it cannot bear up]: ... a maidservant when she displaces her mistress".
+The Septuagint has this wording, whereas the Masoretic text refers to a maid "inheriting from her mistress".
+John Gill observes that such a servant "might be exemplified in the case of Hagar, the bondmaid of Sarah, a type of those that are under the law of works, and seek the inheritance by it; and who trust in themselves that they are righteous, and despise others."